 My background is in special ed and preschool.
 I loved teaching, but it just didn’t pay enough.
-I was furloughed this past April because of COVID and it was then that I decided to pursue a new career.
+Because of COVID, I was furloughed and it was then that I decided to pursue a new career.

 I wasn’t sure where to start, so I reached out to a career counselor who administered some online tests.
 One of the suggestions for my personality type was social work.
 I love the idea of helping people but didn’t want to spend tens of thousands of dollars on another Master’s degree.
 Instead, I decided to pursue Human Resources.